bitsofinfo/hazelcast-consul-discovery-spi/README.md

 [![Build Status](https://travis-ci.org/bitsofinfo/hazelcast-consul-discovery-spi.svg?branch=master)](https://travis-ci.org/bitsofinfo/hazelcast-consul-discovery-spi)

 Provides a Consul based discovery strategy for Hazlecast 3.6+ enabled applications.
 This is an easy to configure plug-and-play Hazlecast DiscoveryStrategy that will optionally register each of your Hazelcast instances with Consul and enable Hazelcast nodes to dynamically discover one another via Consul.

+See "releases" below for important compatibility details with different version of Hazelcast.

 * [Status](#status)
 * [Releases](#releases)